Magnetic moment: Units

-where statA is statamperes, cm is centimeters, erg is ergs, and G is gauss.
+where statA is statampere, cm is centimeter, erg is erg, and G is gauss.
 The ratio of these two non-equivalent CGS units (EMU/ESU) is equal to the speed of light in free space, expressed in cm⋅s−1.

-All formulae in this article are correct in SI units; they may need to be changed for use in other unit systems.
+All formulas in this article are correct in SI units; they may need to be changed for use in other unit systems.
 For example, in SI units, a loop of current with current I and area A has magnetic moment IA (see below), but in Gaussian units the magnetic moment is IA/c.

 Other units for measuring the magnetic dipole moment include the Bohr magneton and the nuclear magneton.

 Measurement

 The magnetic moments of objects are typically measured with devices called magnetometers, though not all magnetometers measure magnetic moment: Some are configured to measure magnetic field instead.
 If the magnetic field surrounding an object is known well enough, though, then the magnetic moment can be calculated from that magnetic field.